How Does a Campaign URL Builder Help Build New Business?

 With campaign parameters, you can track the source, medium, and campaign name, along with other parameters such as the paid keywords (campaign term) and the content associated with the tracked click.

-Several factors impact how long it will take to collect quantitative data from your campaigns.
-If you have already set up Google Analytics, then installing the Campaign URL Builder should take less than 30 minutes.
-Google also provides great online tutorials for their products, so help is just a couple clicks away.
-All in all, it does not take much time to set up either of these products from scratch.
+It does not take much time to set up either of these products from scratch.
 As for collecting the data, you just need to feed the script into your website to get started.
 You will need to place the provided code in the HTML of your website.
-With a CMS, you can typically find a plugin or setting that allows you to easily add the code.
+With a CMS, you can typically find a plugin or setting that allows you to add the code easily.
 For the URL Builder, Google’s Campaign URL Builder has an easy-to-follow set of steps to set up your campaign.

 Is conversion tracking something businesses can do on their own?

-Most small and mid-sized business owners may not have the time to do all the scripting that comes with setting up tracking and conversions for their website.
-To better ensure a successful campaign kickoff, ask an experienced programmer to set up your campaign and the tracking tools needed.
+Most small and mid-sized business owners may not have the time to do all the scripting that comes with setting up tracking and conversions for their websites.
+To ensure a successful campaign kickoff, ask an experienced programmer to set up your campaign and the tracking tools needed.
 However, if you have some skills and time to do it yourself, you can easily set up your efforts.
 And, these best practices can help.

 Do these tools work on custom websites, as well as template-created sites like SquareSpace.com?